Discover a collection of 60 interesting facts about Scotland in this article that covers everything from castles to culture and landscapes to cities.

 34. Burns Night is the annual celebration of the life and works of poet Robert Burns who was born on 25th January in Alloway.
 However, the very first Burns Night was held by a group of Burn’s friends on the 29th January 1802 as they got the date wrong.
 The date of the celebration was changed to the 25th the following year after they investigated Burn’s parish records.

 35. A kilt is the traditional Highland dress of Scotland that was originally a plain 16-foot length of cloth that was worn around the waist and over the shoulders.
 The first records of a coloured tartan date back to 1538 when cloth was dyed with plants and berries.
+Discover everything you need to know about wearing a kilt in my Complete Guide to the Scottish Kilt.

 36. Scots still wear tartan kilts to this day although only for ceremonial reasons, either for the military, weddings or celebrations like Burns Night and Highland games.
 A knife called a sgian-dubh is traditionally worn in the sock – a practice that originated from friends removing concealed weapons and making them visible as a sign of trust.